-A Level Graphic Communication is a two year course which will give you the opportunity to investigate the main areas of graphic design ranging from advertising to historical and contextual studies in graphic design.
+A Level Graphic Design is a two year course which will give you the opportunity to investigate the main areas of graphic design ranging from advertising to historical and contextual studies in graphic design Students will also explore digital art skills as well as traditional drawing and image making.
 Students who enjoy and successfully complete this subject typically progress onto art and design related degrees.

 - Course Information

-The Graphics course is art based, giving you the opportunity to develop image-making skills using a range of media.
+The Graphic Design course is art based, giving you the opportunity to develop image-making skills using a range of media.
 This will include traditional art techniques such as drawing, printmaking and collage.

 You will also learn specialist industry software including Photoshop, Illustrator and InDesign, using these programmes to explore image manipulation, vector graphics and layout design.
 The course gives you the opportunity to discover your own specialist area within graphics, from illustration to animation.

 Our classrooms include a graphics studio, print room and dark room, whilst we also have three Apple Mac suites and an on-site art shop.

 It is important to please note that this course is different to a GCSE Graphic Products course, since the Graphics course at Runshaw enables students to create mainly 2D work, such as posters, CD covers, flyers and magazine articles.

 After completing the course you will be able to progress to university to an Art-related degree course or within Runshaw to our Foundation Diploma in Art & Design – for more information visit us at https://www.runshaw.ac.uk/course/foundation-diploma-art-design-2/.

 You will investigate the main areas of graphic design:

 - typography (design using type and letter forms)